EngineHub/CraftBookDocs/source/mechanics/sign_copier.rst

 ============== =================================================================== =================
 Node           Comment                                                             Default
 ============== =================================================================== =================
-item           The item for the sign copier tool.                                  minecraft:ink_sac copy-color     If the sign copier should also copy the dyed color of the sign.     true copy-glowing   If the sign copier should also copy the glowing status of the sign. true
+item           The item for the sign copier tool.                                  minecraft:flint copy-color     If the sign copier should also copy the dyed color of the sign.     true copy-glowing   If the sign copier should also copy the glowing status of the sign. true
 ============== =================================================================== =================